 17.5% of the interviewed developers and 17.9% of the interviewed residents cited the aspirations of developers of seeking to maximise returns from land through optimal development of available space within the plot/land as one of the main factor contributing to violating development control regulations.
-The quest by the developers to maximize profit by increasing plot coverage and plot ratio of their plots through unauthorized alteration/modification of development control officials as one of the main contributors of development control regulations non-compliance.
+The quest by the developers to maximize profit by increasing plot coverage and plot ratio of their plots through unauthorized alteration/modification of development proposals during construction was also noted by the interviewed development control officials as one of the main contributors of development control regulations non-compliance.
 Dissanayake (1987) and AAK (2011) asserts that the high cost of land in urban areas and the increase in demand for rental buildings and residential units is one of the main reason as to why developers are increasing plot coverage and plot ratio of their plots resulting to violation of building line and setbacks provision which negatively affect plot coverage and subsequently provision of parking spaces and other public facilities/spaces within the plot.